O-X-L/ansible-webui/docs/source/usage/security.rst

 * Usage of GitHub's `dependabot <https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot>`_ and `CodeQL <https://docs.github.com/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning-with-codeql>`_

 * Usage of `Content-Security-Policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_ to protect against XSS and injections

+* Whenever jobs are executed by a user (*via WebUI or API*) AW verifies that the user is actually permitted to use the credentials.

+* Whenever jobs are created or modified - the modifying user is set as job-owner.

+  When executing jobs on a schedule - AW verifies that this job-owner is permitted to use the configured credentials.

+  If a job-owner gets deleted - the linked scheduled jobs will get denied access to any credentials.

 ----